Migrating Synchronous Loops to Web Workers Safely

 Isolate the exact loop boundary causing frame drops before writing worker code.
 Open the Performance tab, enable Memory and Screenshots, and record during dataset processing.
 Filter the flame chart for Long Tasks (>50ms).
 Trace the call stack directly to the iteration function.

 This baseline measurement dictates whether offloading yields a net gain.
-Use the console wrapper below to capture precise execution time.
+Use the timing wrapper below to capture precise execution time.

 // Baseline timing wrapper for DevTools console